loyjoy/welcome/documentation/introduction/HOMEVIEW.md

   <img src="navigation_bar.png" alt="Navigation bar" title="Navigation bar" width="300"/>
 </p>

-Here you can add a photo that will be displayed at the top of the page like a header.
+Here you can add an image that will be displayed at the top of the page in the header.

 <p align="center">
   <img src="navigation_bar_example.png" alt="Navigation bar example" title="Navigation bar example" width="500"/>